Map symbol: Representing spatial phenomena

 Symbols are used to represent geographic phenomena, which exist in, and are represented by, a variety of spatial forms.
 Different kinds of symbols are used to portray different spatial forms.
 Phenomena can be categorized a number of ways, but two are most relevant to symbology: ontological form and dimensionality.
 When a symbol is representing a property of the phenomenon as well as its location, the choice of symbol also depends on the nature of that property, usually classified as a Level of measurement.

 Ontological form

 Geographic phenomena can be categorized into objects, which are recognizable as a unified whole with a relevant boundary and shape; and masses, in which the notion of boundary and wholeness are not relevant to their identity.
 Features such as buildings, cities, roads, lakes, and countries are geographic objects that are often portrayed on maps using symbols.
 Mass phenomena include air, water, vegetation, and rock.
 These are rarely represented directly on maps; instead, map symbols portray their properties, which usually take the form of geographic fields, such as temperature, moisture content, density, and composition.

 Dimensionality

-The number of spatial dimensions needed to represent a phenomenon determine a choice of Geometric primitive; each type of geometric primitive is drawn with a different type of visual symbol.
+The number of spatial dimensions needed to represent a phenomenon determines a choice of Geometric primitive; each type of geometric primitive is drawn with a different type of visual symbol.